pmorillon/oar-scripting/README.md

 ### oarstat method

 Full description of a job.
-Executes `oarstat -Y` command to get informations about job, only one time per script and only if necessary.
+Executes `oarstat -J` command to get informations about job, only one time per script and only if necessary.
 This method return a Hash.